 I tend to read way more fiction than non-fiction.
 Last year, I read 6 non-fiction books out of 46 total.
 (It’s because I have to spend so much time reading non-fiction/news/journals for all my various science-related hats I wear that I just want to go home and read about something that isn’t real.)
 But this month, 3 of 4 were non-fiction.
 So there I go.

 (Updated in 2020 to reflect my refined genre classifications.)

 I’m in a program to train graduate students in the leadership and communication skills necessary for a career in things like science policy.
 We’re working on the state of drinking water in the US.
-To get rolling, we were semi-assigned this book (it was technically optional, but it was the top recommendation for a book and I wasn’t about to fly blind here).
+To get rolling, we were semi-assigned this book (it was technically optional, but it was the top recommendation for background reading, and let’s be real, my solution to everything I don’t know is to read a book about it anyway).
 I honestly would not have ever had a reason to run across, let alone read, this book otherwise, and boy would I have been missing out.
 It turns out that the history of water is ancient and disgusting and also not really all that much more advanced now than it was in the time of the first major urban water systems in antiquity.
 Yeah, we don’t get polio or cholera anymore (in developed countries) (usually), but the inefficiencies in how we handle this resource – which is very much not renewable – are embarrassing.
 Having gone to college in SoCal, it’s especially mortifying how LA is literally sucking the surrounding areas dry to turn what should be chaparral/desert into pools and quads.
-The subject matter is fascinating and for most people will be very surprising, but I have to ding points for overly academic language and a complete lack of attention to water systems outside of Europe and North America.
-Genres: non-fiction, urban planning/politics/history.
-Rating: 2/3.
+The subject matter is fascinating and for most people will be very surprising, but I have to ding points for a complete lack of attention to water systems outside of Europe and North America.